 We all know it takes a lot of time to acquire our clients but, it is very important that we don’t lose them.
 For one thing, it would look so unprofessional if you completed a contract with them and never bothered to get in touch again.
-This articles going to help you on how to build better relationship with your client when the project is finished.
+This article going to help you on how to build a better relationship with your client when the project is finished.

 For another, if you keep in touch with them, they are bound to talk about you when networking with other companies, who may then employ your services.

 - Keep in touch with them via email and telephone on a regular basis.

 - When you are in their area, let them know and try to find the time to meet up with them for a drink or lunch.